paperoffice-ai/PaperOfficeAPIWrapper/README.md

 **PaperOfficeAPIWrapper** is a powerful utility designed to streamline file processing through automated API interactions.
 It enables efficient management and processing of files across multiple directories, each with its own dedicated API endpoint.

+This versatile Python script can be run on any platform, including Linux, macOS, and Windows.
+For Windows users, a pre-compiled executable is also available for convenience.

+- Run the Python script on Linux, macOS, or Windows
 - Available as a pre-compiled [Windows executable](https://github.com/paperoffice-ai/PaperOfficeAPIWrapper/releases/download/R247275/com.paperoffice.apiwrapper.R247275.exe)
 - Access to multiple PaperOffice endpoints, including:
   - Katana Smart AI